MITLibraries/guides/_sources/deploy/aws-2.0.md.txt

 # AWS Organization

 As of December 2021, MIT Libraries has shifted to an AWS Organization containing multiple AWS Accounts.
-We have enabled AWS SSO, integrated with Touchstone, for access to all of our AWS Accounts in our AWS Organization.
+We have enabled AWS SSO, integrated with Touchstone/Okta, for access to all of our AWS Accounts in our AWS Organization.

 ## Getting Started